-L. MCCARTHY DOWNS, III, Age - 47
+L. McCARTHY DOWNS III - Director Age -- 49 Director since 2000

-L. McCarthy Downs, III, is Chairman of the Board of Anderson & Strudwick Investment Corporation, the parent company of Anderson & Strudwick Inc. ("A&S"), the underwriter of the Company's initial public offering.
-He has been the manager of A&S's corporate finance department since 1990 and has been involved in several public and private financings for a variety of companies, including the Company.
-Since 1999, Mr. Downs also has been a Trustee (director) of Hersha Hospitality Trust, a real estate investment trust headquartered in Pennsylvania.
+Mr. Downs is Chairman of the Board of Anderson & Strudwick Investment Corporation, the parent company of Anderson & Strudwick, Incorporated, a registered broker-dealer ("A&S").
+Mr. Downs is a Senior Vice President with A&S. He has been the manager of A&S' Corporate Finance department since 1990 and has been involved in several public and private financings for real estate investment trusts and other companies including the Company.
 Prior to 1990, Mr. Downs was employed by another investment banking and brokerage firm for seven years.
-Mr. Downs received a bachelor's degree in Business Administration from The Citadel and obtained an M.B.A. from The College of William and Mary.
+In addition, Mr. Downs is a director of Hersha Hospitality Trust, a real estate investment trust.
+Mr. Downs received a Bachelor of Science degree in Business Administration from The Citadel and obtained a master's degree in